What is asthma?

-Asthma is a common condition usually associated with allergy.
+Asthma is a common condition usually associated with allergies.
 The incidence of asthma in Australia is particularly high.
-Statistics show one in 6 children and one in 9 adults in Australia suffer from asthma.
+Statistics show that 1 in 6 children and 1 in 9 adults suffer from asthma in Australia.

-People with asthma have very sensitive airways (Trachea and Bronchus) that narrow in response to certain triggers.
+People with asthma tend to have very sensitive airways (trachea and bronchus) that narrow in response to certain triggers.
 In general, asthma can be triggered by allergy, infection, cold air, vigorous exercise and, possibly, gastro-esophageal reflux disease.
 In children, the most common triggers are viral illnesses such as those that cause the cold and flu.

 The airway narrowing is caused by inflammation and swelling of the airway lining, tightening of the airway muscles, and the production of excess mucus.
 This results in a reduced airflow in and out of the lungs.

 An asthma attack is often preceded by eye or nose itch, sneezing and a runny nose which is followed by shortness of breath, wheezing (especially when breathing out), and chest tightness or, a persistent cough.
 The cough is usually more obvious with exercise and at night.
 The symptoms of asthma can range from mild to life threatening.